Like many, you may have have wondered Does Social Media Impact SEO?

 Tips and Tools for Social Media to Impact SEO:

 According to Lee Odden in his article, “Optimize: How to Attract and Engage More Customers by Integrating SEO, Social Media, and Content Marketing” the author combines three elements of digital marketing to attract new customers and maintain existing ones.
-Using strategic principles and real-life examples to accentuate the necessity of social media for optimal online and content marketing.
+Using strategic principles and real-life examples to accentuate the necessity for social media’s impact on SEO for optimal online and content marketing.

 Odden uses the pyramid model of Discovery, Consumption, and Engagement to highlight the direction users take to become consumers.